McNeil High School

 McNeil is located on the border of Williamson and Travis County, with part of the school in one county and the rest in another.

 The school serves: the census-designated place of Jollyville, and sections of the Brushy Creek CDP.
 The U.S. Census Bureau, prior to 2010, defined the Jollyville CDP as including a portion of the school area.

 Academic awards

-McNeil was named a National Blue Ribbon School in 1999-2000.
+McNeil was named a National Blue Ribbon School in 1999–2000.
 Children at Risk ranked McNeil the #10 public high school in Austin in 2012.
 The high school was also recognized as a PLTW Distinguished School in 2019, one of just 133 high schools in the United States.

+Marching Band

+The McNeil High School marching band has had many notable achievements, including a tie for 14th place with Seven Lakes High School Marching band at BOA.
+This is a historical high placement for the band with a score of 87.750.

 Athletics

 Boys

-Tennis, Cross Country, Swimming, Club Lacrosse, Basketball, Soccer, Track & Field, Golf, Baseball, Football, Powerlifting, Hockey, and Wrestling.
+Tennis, Cross Country, Swimming, Club Lacrosse, Basketball, Soccer, Track & Field, Golf, Baseball, Football, Powerlifting, Water polo, and Wrestling.

 Girls

-Tennis, Cross Country, Swimming, Club Lacrosse, Basketball, Soccer, Track & Field, Golf, Softball, Cheerleading, Volleyball and Wrestling.
+Tennis, Cross Country, Swimming, Club Lacrosse, Basketball, Soccer, Track & Field, Golf, Softball, Cheerleading, Volleyball, Water Polo, and Wrestling.